LizardEatsFlies/react-kanban-codesee/README.md

   * try clicking a chevron to expand a data value
   * notice as you hover over some areas, regions of the code highlight
   * try clicking the pink “dive in” buttons to see how one function calls another function
-  * as you scroll, notice how headers stack along the top of the screen ー especially after clicking a few “dive in” buttons.
+  * as you scroll, notice how headers stack along the top of the screen ー especially after clicking a few “dive in” buttons -- to help you track where you are.
   * try finding a loop (try clicking “dive in” on map() ) and dragging the loop slider to see the data change
+  * In the upper-right-hand corner, click the chevron to expand the Story Side Bar.
+Now you can add notes for yourself, and link those notes to specific lines of code.
+As you explore the data flow and build an understanding, you can jot thoughts down to make it easy to remember everything you've found.